 Certain coping strategies used by children with chronic diseases can have positive effects and increase compliance.
 Therefore, the coping levels of children with chronic diseases should be determined and evaluated regularly.18 Valid and reliable tools should be used to objectively determine children's coping skills.
-There are some Turkish scales in our country with validity and reliability, which are used to measure the coping of both healthy children and children with chronic diseases.
-"Coping Scale for Adolescents", "Coping Scale for Children and Adolescents".^{5,24} "Culturally Sensitive Stress Coping Scale for Turkish Children and Adolescents" was developed by Yıldız to measure children's coping in doctorate dissertation.25 A validity and reliability study of the "Pediatric Cancer Coping Scale" which is used to measure the coping of children with cancer diagnosis, was also conducted.26
+There are some Turkish scales in our country with validity and reliability, which are used to measure the coping of both healthy children and children with chronic diseases: "Coping Scale for Adolescents", "Coping Scale for Children and Adolescents".
+5,24 Children and Adolescents' Coping with Stress Scale was developed by Danışman and colleagues to measure children's coping.25 A validity and reliability study of the "Pediatric Cancer Coping Scale" which is used to measure the coping of children with cancer diagnosis, was also conducted.26